stevenjmesser/visitmy.website/_posts/2026-04-15-having-a-gander-at-goose.md

 In the early 2010s, SaaS products with extensible APIs were exciting.
 Then everyone removed or limited their APIs, everyone stuck their prices up, and you had to be picky about which things you subscribed to.

 It’s the same with AI subscriptions now.
 I know some people have two or three, but it’s possible to have none if you run everything locally.

+And those [Claude outages and error rates happening almost daily](https://news.ycombinator.com/item?id=47779730){:target="_blank"}?
+A problem totally avoided if everything’s on your computer.

 It’s kind of exciting.
 We’re in a place where it’s easy enough for relatively technical people to build their own [boring tiny tools](https://vaughntan.org/boringtinytools/){:target="_blank"}.
 For free.